Marquette Players to Watch Against Michigan State - Second Round

 Top Marquette Players to Watch vs. Michigan State - Second Round

-The NCAA tournament at Nationwide Arena on Sunday includes a second-round matchup that pits the Marquette Golden Eagles against the Michigan State Spartans at 5:15 PM ET.
-The Golden Eagles' Tyler Kolek and the Spartans' A.J Hoggard are two players to watch in this game.
+The Marquette Golden Eagles and the Michigan State Spartans are slated to play in the second round of the NCAA tournament on Sunday at Nationwide Arena, with a start time of 5:15 PM ET.
+When these two squads hit the court, Tyler Kolek and A.J Hoggard are two players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!